Administration on Developmental Disabilities (ADD), ACF, DHHS.

 Additional material will not be accepted, or added to an application, unless it is received by the deadline date.

 Applicants must include closed captioning and audio description in the development of any audiovisual products.

-Notice of Intent to Submit Application: If you intend to submit an application, under this announcement, please contact, Joan Rucker of ADD at (202) 690-7898 within 15 days of the date of this announcement.
+Notice of Intent To Submit Application: If you intend to submit an application, under this announcement, please contact, Carla R. Brown of ADD at (202) 690-8332 within 15 days of the date of this announcement.
 Please give your organization's name and address, and your contact person's name, phone and fax numbers, and e-mail address.